droundy/fac/web/documentation.md

 3. It seems that bilge hangs when running latex (at least sometimes)

-5. Separate explicit from autodetermined inputs and outputs.

 6. Check that explicit inputs either exist and are in git or have rules.